bclover/real-world-functional-programming-book/part4/curry.md

 - create reusable functions from other functions
 - write in point free style
 - expose useful functions for developers using our code
+- make it easier to creat partial applications so you can more easily compose functions

 ## Manual Currying